Miss Grand Iran

-Miss Grand Iran is a national beauty pageant title awarded to Iran representatives competing at the Miss Grand International contest.
-The title was first awarded in 2014 to Bahareh Heidari, the winner of Miss Iran 2013, who then competed at Miss Grand International 2014 in Thailand; however, she was unplaced.
+Miss Grand Iran is a national beauty pageant title awarded to representatives of Iran who compete in the Miss Grand International competition.
+The title was first conferred in 2014 upon Bahareh Heidari, the winner of Miss Iran 2013, who subsequently represented Iran at the Miss Grand International 2014 pageant in Thailand; however, she did not place in the competition.

-Traditionally, the winners of the Miss Iran pageant were also assumed the Miss Grand Iran titleholders until 2021, when the contract with Miss Grand International was discontinued, and the national winner was sent to compete at Miss Earth instead.
+Traditionally, winners of the Miss Iran pageant were also designated as Miss Grand Iran titleholders until 2021, when the contractual relationship with Miss Grand International was terminated.
+Following this change, the national titleholder was instead selected to represent Iran at the Miss Earth competition.

-Since the establishment of Miss Grand International, Iran participated three times but all of its representatives received non-placements.
+Since the establishment of the Miss Grand International contest, Iran has participated on three occasions, with all of its representatives failing to achieve placement.

 History

-Since the Islamic Revolution happened in Iran in 1979, the beauty pageant is prohibited.
-Several pageant which was previously held annually was abolished.
-Later in 2013, an Iranian American television producer and a chairperson of an Australian-based media company IMAJH, George Clooney, established a virtual Iranian pageant named Miss Iran, and its first winner– Bahareh Heidari– was sent to internationally compete in Miss Grand International 2014 in Thailand.
-The partnership between the IMAJH and Miss Grand International was terminated in 2021, and the national pageant was also renamed to Queen of Persia, in which the winner was sent to compete at Miss Earth instead.
+Following the 1979 Islamic Revolution in Iran, beauty pageants were officially prohibited, and several national pageants that had previously been held on an annual basis were abolished.
+In 2013, George Clooney, an Iranian-American television producer and chairperson of the Australia-based media company IMAJH, established a virtual beauty pageant titled Miss Iran.
+The inaugural titleholder, Bahareh Heidari, subsequently represented Iran at the Miss Grand International 2014 competition in Thailand.
+The partnership between IMAJH and Miss Grand International was terminated in 2021, after which the national pageant was rebranded as Queen of Persia.
+Under this new title, the winner was selected to represent Iran at the Miss Earth competition instead.